infruid/disker/README.md

 # Disker
-Disker is an implementation of dispatcher-worker pattern for distributed processing of tasks.
+Disker is an implementation of dispatcher-worker pattern for distributed processing of tasks using Redis.
 For example, Disker can be used for distributed processing of HTTP requests.
 Disker is inspired by [mutual](https://github.com/pandastrike/mutual).

 # Usage